Sunday Night Baseball

+Sunday Night Baseball is a weekly telecast of a Major League Baseball game that airs on Sunday evenings.
+From 1990 to 2025, the games were exclusively aired nationally on ESPN.
+Beginning on March 26, 2026, the games will air on NBC or NBCSN/Peacock.

-The games are preceded most weeks by the studio show Baseball Tonight: Sunday Night Countdown presented by Chevrolet prior to the first pitch.
-A few telecasts each season appear on ESPN2 rather than ESPN due to conflicts with other programming; however, starting in 2022, ESPN2 will also air Sunday Night Baseball with alternate commentary for eight games per season.
+During the ESPN run, games were preceded most weeks by the studio show Baseball Tonight: Sunday Night Countdown prior to the first pitch.

+A few telecasts each season appeared on ESPN2 or ABC rather than ESPN due to conflicts with other programming.

+In 2022, ESPN2 began airing simultaneous broadcasts of the game with different commentators and themes including Statcast Edition with a focus on analytics and technical breakdowns and Kay Cast, a more casual format featuring celebrity guests doing interviews and providing commentary during the game.

 History

 Jon Miller-Joe Morgan era (1990–2010)

 The series debuted on April 15, 1990 with coverage of New York Mets against the Montreal Expos in Montreal.
 From its inception through 2010, the series featured the broadcast team of play-by-play commentator Jon Miller and color commentator Joe Morgan.
 Steve Phillips joined them for the 2009 season, and Orel Hershiser did so for the 2010 season following Phillips' dismissal by the network.

 From 2004 until 2006, Sam Ryan served as the field reporter, but she left to join New York City's WCBS-TV and CBS Sports in June 2006.
 On July 2, 2006, Bonnie Bernstein joined the crew as the new field reporter, but did not return in 2007 primarily due to her request to cut back her schedule because of her continued recovery from a bout with deep vein thrombosis in October 2006.
 Beginning in 2006, Peter Gammons joined the broadcasts as a field reporter in the scouts position.
 Gammons, however, suffered a brain aneurysm and didn't return until September 2006.

 In 2010, Miller and Morgan began their 21st consecutive season working together for ESPN.
 Following the 2010 season, ESPN announced that the television contracts of Miller and Morgan would not be renewed.
 Miller was offered, but chose to decline, a continued role with ESPN Radio.